Animated, waving, US Flag

 PSK31 Figure 9

 There are 4 distinct traces below his main signal.
-The left-most trace (between 300Hz & 400Hz) is very faint, because the response of my receiver falls off RAPIDLY below 600Hz.
+The left-most trace (between 300Hz & 400Hz) is very faint, because the response of the Drake TR3 receiver I was using falls off RAPIDLY below 600Hz.
 There is a faint trace visible above him, around 2200hz as well.
 In the receiver speaker, it had a very distinct "hollow whistle" sound, which is typical of RFI on an SSB transmitter.

 I have seen him on the air since, and it looks like he has solved all of his problems!
 His signal is one of the better ones, now. :)